Spend $100+ get a FREE pair of RANGE OFTEN SHOOTING GLOVES (size large)

-Some of our teammates at Range Often put a few range backpacks through the ringer so we could offer 'em up here.
-Range bags like these are favored by shooters who need to keep their hands free for rifle cases and extra gear.
-If you're a hunter hiking to the blind or the three-gunner who needs to bring the entire arsenal, you're in the right place.
+A few of our teammates put together the best range bags through the ringer at Range Often, so we could offer them to you here.
+Range backpacks, such as these, are commonly used by shooters who need to keep their hands free for carrying extra gear or their rifles.
+If you need to hike to the blind with all your gear as a hunter, or bring the entire arsenal as a three-gunner, you're in the right place.

-Each of the backpacks we picked had to meet the same tough requirements as all our other range bags: They needed to be lightweight, comfortable on the shoulders and neck, rugged, and weather-resistant with an emphasis on function.
+We picked each range backpack with the same tough requirements of a quality range bag in mind: lightweight, comfortable on the shoulders and neck, rugged, and weather-resistant with an emphasis on function.
 No cheesy gimmicks or mall-ninja stuff.

-Ballistic nylon and rugged fabrics that’ll resist fraying and tearing; Visual ID storage with labeled and fitted compartments to keep your gear organized in the same place; Padded pistol pouches and protective cases that are up to snuff – and of course, plenty of extra MOLLE and straps so you can throw your own bags and extra kit on there, too.
+The small details separate a good range bag from a mediocre one.
+That’s why we pulled options from top names like GPS Tactical and put them to the test by stuffing ‘em full of our own gear and taking them for a spin.
+All backpacks we have approved come with the features you know and need in a perfect range bag: ballistic nylon and rugged fabrics that resist fraying and tearing; Visual ID storage with labeled and fitted compartments to keep your gear organized in the same place; padded pistol range bags pouches and protective cases that are up to snuff; and of course, plenty of extra MOLLE and straps so you can throw your own shooting range bag and extra kit there.

-One of the reasons we partnered with GPS is because of their unique Visual I.D. storage system.
-This system uses custom-made pouches and containers across all G.P.S. bags to provide convenient and organized storage solutions for all your range gear.
-Each pouch is sized and labelled for a particular piece of equipment.
-The legend below displays all the available compartments in the Visual I.D. system.
-While shopping and comparing G.P.S. backpacks, note on each product page what each bag includes based on the displayed Visual I.D. icons:
+One of the reasons we partnered with GPS is because of their unique Visual ID storage system.
+This system uses custom-made pouches and containers across all GPS bags to provide convenient and organized storage solutions for all your range gear, so you can be prepared for any situation.
+Each pouch is sized and labeled for a particular piece of equipment.
+The legend below displays all the available compartments in the Visual ID system.
+When shopping and comparing GPS Tactical Range Backpack, you should note on each product page what each gun range bag contains based on the Visual ID icons displayed: